Shares tap the brakes, bonds sense caution - Up News Info

 Article content

-“Ideally, the Fed would like to observe as long as possible, (and)…make sure that the economy is well on track towards growth,” Raghuram Rajan, former RBI governor and finance professor at the University of Chicago Booth School of Business, told the Reuters Global Markets Forum on Wednesday.
-“Of course, the problem is the Delta variant, plus whatever variants are lurking in the background.”
+“The Jackson Hole meeting could be the trigger for the Fed to consider tapering its bond purchases, though it is unlikely,” Sébastien Galy, senior macro strategist at Nordea Asset Management said.
+“The Delta variant is spreading and the overshoot in inflation has dampened consumer sentiment – a process that could last another month or so.”

-Treasury yields inched down in Asia but were rising again in Europe.
-The yield on benchmark 10-year Treasuries was last 1.35% compared with 1.33% in late Asian trading.
+Treasury yields had inched down in Asia but were rising again as U.S. trading began.
+The yield on benchmark 10-year Treasuries was last 1.36% compared with 1.33% in late Asian trading.

 In commodity markets, oil prices fell after three days of gains, with Brent crude down 0.9% at $71.56 per barrel and U.S. crude dipped 1.2% to $67.5 a barrel.
 Gold and iron dipped 0.3% and 0.8% respectively in metals markets.